Soderquist Leadership: History

 Sensing a need for renewed commitment to business leadership and ethics in the marketplace, a group of thought leaders including Dr. Lee Balzer, then-president of John Brown University, approached Soderquist and his wife JoAnn with a proposal to create a training and development center.
-Soderquist agreed to serve as founding executive and cast a distinctive vision for the future of the center.
+Soderquist agreed to serve as the founding executive and cast a distinctive vision for the future of the center.

-The Soderquist Center was formally established in 1998 with a goal of providing experiential learning for current and future leaders.
+The Soderquist Center was formally established in 1998 with the goal of providing experiential learning for current and future leaders.
 Since its founding, the leadership center has provided values-focused development training for more than 50,000 people.
 Today, the organization offers team building sessions through high and low adventure ropes courses on its BaseCamp site three seasons out of four each year.

 In 2002, The Soderquist Family Foundation purchased Greystone Estate from the Sloan family of Northwest Arkansas for use as an executive retreat.
 Soderquist Leadership operates and maintains the estate and hosts a variety of leadership development programs on its grounds.
 The property is 95 wooded acres with lakefront access to Beaver Lake.
 In addition to the 16,000-square-foot mansion, the property also features a ropes course for adventure learning referred to as BaseCamp2.

 In 2005, The Soderquist Family Foundation helped fund the construction of The Soderquist Business Center on the campus of John Brown.
 The building houses the undergraduate business division on the first floor and The Soderquist Center on the second floor.